 - Weekend Programs for children with diabetes and their siblings or friends ages 6-16

 Children and adults alike share the triumphs and tribulations of living with diabetes.
 Children no longer feel different or alone, and their parents can relax knowing that their sons and daughters are in a safe and secure environment.
 All programs feature low staff to participant ratios, expert medical staff, well-trained, hard working counselors - many of whom were once campers and have diabetes themselves.

 Campers are admitted on a first-come, first-served basis.
 Registration for summer camp begins each year in January.
 Registrations are accepted for year-round programs until each program is full.
 Camperships are available for resident camps, day camps, and year-round programs on a first-come, first-served sliding-scale basis.
-For information regarding financial assistance for any of our other programs, please contact Lynn Butler, Associate Executive Director & Director of Development.
+For information regarding financial assistance for any of our other programs, please contact Lynn Butler, Executive Director.